Michael Spencer: Politics

 Spencer was Treasurer of the Conservative Party from 2006 to 2007, during which time the party's finances moved from a deficit of £8m into a surplus.
 In 2020, he became Chairman of the Centre for Policy Studies, the think tank and pressure group founded by Margaret Thatcher.
 He is also Chairman of the Conservative Party Foundation, a company established to strengthen the financial future of the Conservative Party.

 Spencer is a long-standing donor to the Conservative Party, giving £250,000 during the 2024 UK General Election campaign.
-ICAP and Spencer have previously made a reported £4.6m in donations to the party, although Spencer has been critical of the May government's business policies.
+ICAP and Spencer have previously made a reported £4.6m in donations to the party, although Spencer was critical of the May government's business policies.

 In 2012 it was reported that he maintained personal contact with the then Prime Minister David Cameron.
 Spencer was nominated for a peerage in Cameron's resignation honours list for charity fundraising and service to the Conservative Party while its treasurer, but reportedly, his nomination was blocked by the Cabinet Office.

 Spencer has been reported to favour positive discrimination employment policies for women but is against gender-based employment quotas since he believes that they wrongly presuppose prejudice by all male employers.
 He has criticised the British government's pay gap review as a distraction from Brexit.
-Spencer was among the first to employ female brokers in the City.
+Spencer was among the first to employ female brokers in the city.
 He opposes MiFID II, tax surcharges on UK bank profits.
 He has frequently criticised stamp duty on share transactions in the UK, calling it a major obstacle to market competitiveness.

-He voted for the UK to remain in the EU.
-He later said that he had long been undecided on the issue and that his Remain vote was cast without "great angelical zeal".
-He has spoken of becoming a cheerleader for enterprise after the sale of NEX.
+He voted for the UK to remain in the EU, but later said that he had long been undecided on the issue, and that his Remain vote was cast without "great angelical zeal".
+In 2017, following a shareholder revolt, he agreed to pay back donations of £5,000 each made by his company, NEX, to five Conservative candidates running against Liberal Democrats who had supported the "Remain" campaign in the 2016 Brexit referendum.

+After the sale of NEX, Spencer spoke about becoming a cheerleader for enterprise after the sale of NEX.
 He was nominated for a life peerage in the 2020 Political Honours and created Baron Spencer of Alresford, of Alresford in the County of Hampshire on 17 September.
 He made his maiden speech in November 2021, a year after he entered the Lords.
 He increased his net worth by owning Helio's 8% stake from HCSM.